Everybody is a genius. But If you judge a fish by its ability to climb a tree, it will spend its whole life believing it

 The AI App is a sexy idea, because it is a quantifiable, objective thing that we can interact with, but its purpose is to support an evolution in human consciousness (to align subjective and objective as equal) not to become an objective end in itself.

 Active Intelligence’s end game is NOT an objective outcome.
 The significant learning outcome is not knowing how many polar bears you are responsible for starving to death, because you just couldn’t change and used up Z amount of consumption points, rather it is CONNECTING your actions, and feelings, to wider social structural issues.
 How?
 It is the internal shift in consciousness that is most important here; the objective evidence of this shift will be reflected in every aspect of the world around us.

 The consumption point learning idea is a poignant pathway for people to get used to the idea of reflective and connective learning and living.
 A shift in human consciousness has to start somewhere.

 Other ways to get Active Intelligence on the world stage could be to place a comment on every item available for purchase – OK, that’s ambitious: it could be done electronically.
 The comment would ask you to reflect on your ‘subjective’ experience of purchasing the item.
-Are you thinking to feel, are you placing the object before the subject, because if you are, you are unwittingly supporting all the structural inequalities outlined in the dot points above, and showing little deference to the importance of highlighting and challenging a form of consciousness that has made objectification into an art form, and systemic inequalities are its most visited and sort after exhibits.
+Are you thinking to feel, are you placing the object before the subject, because if you are, you are unwittingly supporting all the structural inequalities outlined in the dot points cited earlier, and showing little deference to the importance of highlighting and challenging a form of consciousness that has made objectification into an art form and made systemic inequalities its most visited and sort after exhibits.